DIY 5 Minute Framed Print Mockup

 * I recommend selecting the same paper you will be using for the actual framed print.
 You can check your cost here and also determine what your markup might be.

 ** If you have multiple frame styles/sizes, I recommend repeating steps 1-13 as needed.
-Then save as a new psd file.
+Then save it as a new PSD file.

 Rinse and Repeat